Manicotti

 - Add garlic and cook, stirring, until it starts to soften, about 1 minute.

 - Add spinach.
-Stir and sauté until wilted, about 5 minutes.
+Stir and sauté until wilted and water has cooked off, about 5 minutes.
 Transfer spinach to a large bowl to cool.

 - Spread ½ cup of marinara sauce into the bottom of a 9-inch by 13-inch casserole dish.